typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 You should see the record you created in the search results.

-## Step 6: Backfilling Existing Data
+## Step 6: Backfill Existing Data

-You can import the data into Typesense by running the following command:
+Our setup so far will cause data changes to be auto-synced into Typesense for any changes _going forward_.

+To backfill your existing data in your tables into Typesense, you can run this command:

 <Tabs :tabs="['Shell']">